 Notes

-- Don't over-cook the potatoes: Boil the potatoes only until fork-tender.
-Over-cooked potatoes can become mushy and you won't get that crispy texture you want for these patties.
+- Don't overcook the potatoes: Cook the potatoes only until fork-tender.
+Over-cooked potatoes can become mushy, and you won't get that crispy texture you want for these patties.

 - Grease your hands.
 This makes the potato mixture much easier to work with.

 - Make sure the oil is hot.
-The oil should be hot before you add in the patties.
-If it's too cold, you'll just end up with a soggy tikki.
-To check the temperature of the oil, drop a small crumb into the pan.
+The oil should be hot before you add the patties.
+If it's too cold, you'll just end up with soggy tikki.
+To check the oil temperature, drop a small crumb into the pan.
 If it starts sizzling right away and quickly floats to the top, then the oil is good to go.

 Leave a Reply